MicrosoftDocs/microsoft-365-docs/microsoft-365/business/migrate-from-microsoft-365-business-to-microsoft-365-enterprise.md

 You can begin using Cloud App Discovery, Azure AD Connect Health, and SSO for more than 10 apps.

 >[!Note]
->After migrating to Microsoft 365 Enterprise E3, you no longer Outlook Customer Manager and MileIQ.
+>Users migrated to Microsoft 365 Enterprise E3 can no longer use Outlook Customer Manager and MileIQ.
 >

 <a name="threat-protection"></a>